 Just like grownups, kids have an easier time taking action when they know exactly what to do next.
 This includes what to wear to school.

 Ultimately, this is something they need to do for themselves.
 But plan on helping them with this task for a few weeks before creating the new routine.

 Some people call it “when / then" parenting.
-It’s basically a bribe.
 Bribes have extremely limited long-term power, but I'm not ashamed to say that this trick worked wonders in my house.